snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 {{% tab name="Snowflake Web Interface" %}}

-Another option is to load the sample data to the warehouse using the `Snowflake Web Interface` as described in the below steps.
-Please download the *upload.zip* file from the attachments above which contains the *sample_events.csv* file needed for the below steps.
+Download the `upload.zip` folder which contains the `sample_events.csv` and the `snowflake_upload.py` files.
+You will only need `sample_events.csv` to load the sample data to the Snowflake warehouse using the `Snowflake Web Interface`.

 For more details please check out the official [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-load-web-ui.html).

 #### **Step 1:**  Create the ATOMIC schema
 If the ATOMIC schema doesn't exist, create it in your target database.